helgvar/magento2-react-checkout-multisafepay/README.md

 You can create issues on our repository.
 If you need any additional help or support, please contact <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

 We are also available on our Magento Slack channel [#multisafepay-payments](https://magentocommeng.slack.com/messages/multisafepay-payments/).
-Feel free to start a conversation or provide suggestions as to how we can refine our Hyva React Checkout integration.
+Feel free to start a conversation or provide suggestions as to how we can refine our Hyvä React Checkout integration.

 ## License
 [Open Software License (OSL 3.0)](https://github.com/MultiSafepay/Magento2Msp/blob/master/LICENSE.md)